Medicare in Nevada

 Find affordable Medicare plans in Nevada

 By the numbers

-Nevada is home to 379,860 Medicare beneficiaries, making up 14% of the state's population.
-The following is some information on Medicare enrollment and spending in Nevada in 2012:
+Nevada is home to over 500,000 Medicare beneficiaries in 2018 according to the Centers for Medicare and Medicaid Services (CMS).
+The following is some information on Medicare enrollment in Nevada:

 Resources for Medicare in Nevada

 Nevada Medicare Savings Programs: For Nevada residents whose income falls below a certain amount, there are savings programs that offer discounts on things Medicare doesn’t cover, like your Part A premium.
 You can apply to see if you qualify.